 How can relatives and carers help?

-• Letting staff know if you think your relative is constipated or in pain.
+- Letting staff know it you think your relative/friend is in pain or discomfort

 Patients with Dementia have a higher risk of delirium after surgery.
 Please see the information booklet for carers of patients with delirium.
 The above measures will help prevent delirium from developing but cannot protect against it completely.